aosabook/500lines/functionalDB/chapter.md

 #### Limitations

-Engineering is all about managing tradeoff, so when designing the query engine, there are tradeoff to tackle.
-In our case, the first tradeoff is the "feature-richness vs implementation span and complexity".
-The resolution of this tradeoff starts by deciding what are the acceptable limitations of the system.
+Engineering is all about managing tradeoff, and when designing the query engine, there were tradeoff to tackle.
+In our case, the first tradeoff is the "feature-richness vs complexity".
+Resolving this tradeoff starts by deciding what are the acceptable limitations of the system.
 In our database, the decision was to build A query engine with the following limitations:

 * Logic operations between clauses: user cannot define any logical operations between the clauses, they are always ‘ANDed’.
 Users can mitigate this restriction by providing their own functions to act as predicates (as long as they can act as unary or binary operators)
 * Joining: If there's more than one clause in a query, there must be one variable that is found in all of the clauses of that query.
 This variable acts as a joining variable.
 This limitation helps in having a simple query optimizer.